RareSkills/blog/transparent-upgradeable-proxy/transparent-upgradeable-proxy.md

 }
 ```

 Let's consider the case where `msg.sender` is the `_proxyAdmin`.
 In that case, the call gets routed to `_dispatchUpgradeToAndCall()`, but `_fallback()` first checks that the function selector provided is the function selector for `upgradeToAndCall`.
 The "selector" here is not a "real" selector, since the Transparent Upgradeable Proxy does not have public functions.
-However, to allow the `ProxyAdmin` to make a [Solidity interface call (high level call)](https://www.rareskills.io/post/low-level-call-solidity), it needs to accept the [ABI Encoded calldata](https://www.rareskills.io/post/abi-encoding) for `upgradeToAndCall()` from the `ProxyAdmin`.
+However, to allow the `ProxyAdmin` to make a [Solidity interface call (high level call)](https://www.rareskills.io/post/low-level-call-solidity), it needs to accept the [ABI-encoded calldata](https://www.rareskills.io/post/abi-encoding) for `upgradeToAndCall()` from the `ProxyAdmin`.

 Recall, the `ProxyAdmin` is making an interface call to `upgradeToAndCall` in the `Proxy` even though the proxy has no public functions besides the fallback (`ProxyAdmin` code show next):